LinkedInLearning/manage-storage-in-azure-4413556/chapter-6/chapter-6-readme.md

-## Chapter 06_03 - Blob change feed and point in time restore
+## Chapter 06_03 - Point in time restore for blob data

 These commands create a general purpose V2 storage account with change feed enabled.